HomeMore Than GardeningDo Plants Like Music | What Music Do Plants Like

 There isn’t a foolproof answer to that question, and there is no specific music that plants like.
 However, there are various studies and experiments conducted on the effects of music on the plant, which yielded positive results.

 If you wonder why do plants like music, then a study conducted by Dr. T. C. Singh will answer it for you!
 The research indicated that it has a direct impact on the growth rate of the plants.
 The balsam plant showed an increase of 20 percent in height and the overall biomass by a whopping 72 percent!
-Among different forms of music, including classical and various instruments like flute, violin, harmonium, etc. and the violin was the most effective.
+Among different forms of music, including classical and various instruments like flute, violin, harmonium, etc., the violin was the most effective.

 Some similar experiments were conducted on do plants like music by Sir Jagadish Chandra Bose and Luther Burbank, supporting the claim that plants could sense vibrations.
 Although these and some other studies yielded positive results, it’s still a topic of debate among the scientific community.

-All in all, you can give it a try, after all, music will be soothing if not for plants, for you!
+All in all, you can give it a try; after all, music will be soothing if not for plants, for you!
 Rest assured, it won’t cause any harm to the plant!

 1 COMMENT